 the temperature at which a liquid freezes or becomes solid: the freezing point of water is 32°F or 0°C

-- The temperature at which a liquid of specified composition solidifies under a specified pressure.
+- The temperature at which a liquid of specified composition solidifies under a fixed pressure, usually standard pressure.

-- The temperature at which the liquid and solid phases of a substance of specified composition are in equilibrium at atmospheric pressure.
+- The temperature at any fixed pressure at which the liquid and solid phases of a substance of specified composition are in equilibrium.

 - In the case of a pure substance, and of a certain small class of mixtures, there is no further fall in temperature until the substance has become completely solid, but, in the case of most mixtures, after the freezing-point has been reached the temperature soon begins to fall again, and as the amount of solid increases the temperature becomes lower and lower.

 - The south-eastern corner is crossed by an annual isotherm of 60°, the north-western by one of 50°; and although in the former region sometimes not a day in the year may show an average temperature below freezing-point, at Jefferson City there are occasionally two months of freezing weather, and at Rockport three.